With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Northkey Community Care Madison Office is a mental health treatment center in Covington, KY, located at 513 Madison Avenue, 41011 zip code area.
 Northkey Community Care Madison Office provides outpatient treatment.
-Northkey Community Care Madison Office offers group therapy, trauma therapy and behavior modification to adults, young adults and seniors 65 or older.
-Additional services at Northkey Community Care Madison Office consist of supported housing, intensive case management and integrated primary care services.
+Northkey Community Care Madison Office offers behavior modification, cognitive behavioral therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Additional services at Northkey Community Care Madison Office consist of assertive community treatment, court-ordered outpatient treatment and intensive case management.

-Learn MoreOhio Mentor is a mental health treatment center in Cincinnati, OH, located at 2330 Kemper Lane, 45206 zip code area.
+Learn MoreOhio Mentor is a mental health center in Cincinnati, Ohio, located at 2330 Kemper Lane, 45206 zip code.
 Ohio Mentor provides outpatient treatment.
-Ohio Mentor offers cognitive behavioral therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
-Additional services at Ohio Mentor consist of case management and psychosocial rehabilitation services.
+Ohio Mentor offers cognitive behavioral therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+More services available at Ohio Mentor include case management and psychosocial rehabilitation services.

 Learn MoreCentral Clinic Behavioral Health is a mental health facility in Cincinnati, OH, located at 2825 Burnet Avenue, 4th Floor, in the 45219 zip code.
 Central Clinic Behavioral Health provides outpatient treatment.
-Central Clinic Behavioral Health provides group therapy, psychotropic medication and individual psychotherapy to children / adolescents and young adults.
-Central Clinic Behavioral Health also supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services available at Central Clinic Behavioral Health include education services, case management and family psychoeducation.
+Central Clinic Behavioral Health provides group therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
+Central Clinic Behavioral Health also supports people with trauma, people requiring dual diagnosis treatment and transitional age young adults.
+Some other services available at Central Clinic Behavioral Health include court-ordered outpatient treatment, case management and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.